 The judge also ordered 600 hours of raw video footage entered into evidence.
 The footage supposedly proves Donziger's malicious intent.
 Donziger says the footage has been edited to look nefarious.
 But to get it, Kaplan ordered the footage be seized from a documentary filmmaker who had profiled the Lago Agrio story.
 Many, including Robert Redford, called it an assault on the freedom of the press.

-Putting aside all the fighting over the initial 2011 decision, Donziger raises a compelling counterpoint: the initial judgment he supposedly bought with bribes was upheld by an Ecuadorian court of appeal and the country's supreme court.
+Putting aside all the fighting over the initial 2011 decision, Donziger raises a compelling counterpoint: The initial judgement he supposedly bought with bribes was upheld by an Ecuadorian court of appeal and the country's supreme court.
 There's no evidence that there was impropriety in the two subsequent court cases, which re-evaluated all the evidence.

 Even if Donziger wins his RICO appeal, it will be years before he's allowed to pursue the case in America again.
 As the fight gets nastier, it's just a matter of who cracks first.

-"Our [long-term] strategy is to demonize Donziger," reads an internal Chevron email posted on Donziger's personal website.
+"Our [long-term] strategy is to demonize Donziger," reads an internal Chevron email.

 And they're very good at it.
 The company runs a newspaper-like Amazon Post dedicated to countering bad press about the lawsuit, a litany of social media accounts in multiple languages, and a series of slickly produced YouTube videos to make its case.